Chronic Disease Prevention and Management

 Monitoring

-We learn about the importance of daily glucose monitoring, what do the numbers mean?, and how can I use these numbers to better communicate with my Primary Care Physician.
-Additionally, we explore the participant’s barriers that might hinder this process.
+We learn about the importance of daily glucose monitoring, what do the numbers mean?, and how I can use these numbers to better communicate with my Primary Care Physician.
+Additionally, we explore the participants’ barriers that might hinder this process.

 Module 3

-Diabetes and the Human body
+Diabetes and the Human Body

 Participants hear about the different systems and organs that can be affected by uncontrolled Diabetes.